-Kagiso is an admitted attorney to the Courts of Botswana by training with more than 8 years of experience in advisory services, corporate governance, board support and compliance services.
-Kagiso holds a Bachelor of Laws degree from the University of Botswana and is currently pursuing an MSc Strategic Management from the University of Derby.
-She also holds a post graduate certificate in Compliance and Risk Management from the University of Cape Town and a post-graduate certificate in Enterprise Risk Management and a post-graduate certificate in

-Finance for non-financial managers from the Botswana Accountancy College.
+Kagiso is an admitted attorney to the Courts of Botswana by training with vast experience in advisory services, corporate governance, board support and compliance services.
+Kagiso holds a Master of Science in Strategic Management from the University of Derby and a Bachelor of Laws degree from the University of Botswana.
+She also holds a post graduate certificate in Compliance and Risk Management from the University of Cape Town, a post-graduate certificate in Enterprise Risk Management and a post-graduate certificate in Finance for non-financial managers from the Botswana Accountancy College.
 A judicious professional, Kagiso is keen on fostering corporate governance, and provides board and company secretarial services to the BIHL Group through the secretarial office.